odtufatih/springcloud-examples/README.md

-# Food Order Application is an example microservice application using Spring Cloud framework.
+# This repository contains example microservice applications using Spring Cloud framework.